 With disease progression, people may demonstrate pronounced, stiff gaits.
 They may also suffer from cognitive deficits, anxiety, depression and dementia in the later disease stages.
 There is no cure for Parkinson’s disease, but people may derive some symptom relief with medications or with electrodes that are implanted in their brains.

 Parkinson’s disease is a listed condition by the Social Security Administration, meaning that if an applicant meets the specified diagnostic criteria as defined by the agency, he or she should qualify for SSDI benefits.
 The Social Security Administration states that people who have tremors, bradykinesia or rigidity in two extremities that affects their ability to walk, stand or move may qualify for benefits.

 In order to receive SSDI, people must complete the applications and submit them along with medical evidence of their diagnoses and treatment.
 The medical evidence may include medical records showing continuing treatment, doctors’ notes, doctors’ statements about how the condition affects the applicants’ abilities to complete their job functions and statements from friends, family members or former employers about how the condition has affected them in their daily lives and at work.
 In order to help their clients to be approved faster, social security disability attorneys may help them to gather all of the medical documentation that may be needed to support their applications.
-If the Social Security Administration denies the claim, a social security disability attorney may help by filing an appeal of the denial and gathering additional evidence that can help support the claim in a hearing before an administrative law judge.
+If the Social Security Administration denies the claim, a disability lawyers in florida may help by filing an appeal of the denial and gathering additional evidence that can help support the claim in a hearing before an administrative law judge.